-19 Marlborough was designed by architect Abel C. Martin and built ca. 1872 as the home of George Bruce Upton, Jr. and his wife, Geraldine Ipolite (Russell) Rivers Upton.
-They previously had lived at 16 Brimmer, and in the mid-1860s had lived at 196 Beacon.
+19 Marlborough was designed by architect Abel C. Martin and built in 1872 by Nathaniel O. Hart, carpenter and builder, for George Bruce Upton, Jr. and his wife, Geraldine Ipolite (Russell) Rivers Upton.

 The land on which 19 Marlborough was built was part of a larger parcel of land originally purchased from the Commonwealth of Massachusetts on November 6, 1858, by George Goss.
 He and his partner, Norman Carmine Munson, were the contractors responsible for filling the Commonwealth’s Back Bay lands.
 The original parcel ran from where 9 Marlborough would be built west to Berkeley Street, comprising 17 lots with either 24 foot or 25 foot frontages.
 On the same day he purchased the land, George Goss sold the lots to nine different buyers, who then resold them to others.

 George B. Upton, Jr., purchased the land on which 19 Marlborough was built on October 30, 1871, from George Howe, who owned 17 Marlborough, the home of his son and daughter-in-law, George Dudley Howe and Alice Lloyd (Greenwood) Howe.
 As part of the transaction, George B. Upton, Jr., agreed to waive any right to challenge whether the design of 17 Marlborough was in conformity with the building restrictions contained in the original deeds from the Commonwealth of Massachusetts, and also agreed to accept the existing party wall being constructed “as though” it “were upon the original dividing line of the lots” (resolving any question as to whether the western wall of 17 Marlborough might not have been built exactly in that manner).